codeclimate/codeclimate-rubocop/config/contents/lint/raise_exception.md

 ### Safety:

-This cop is unsafe because it will change the exception class being raised, which is a change in behaviour.
+This cop is unsafe because it will change the exception class being raised, which is a change in behavior.

 ### Example:
     # bad